scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 ```

 I would recommend reading this [doc](https://cuelang.org/docs/integrations/go/) for getting more idea on what is possible here.
 One thing that might be come in handy is if you are looking to build applications which take CUE files as config, you could parse the config from your Go program easily via https://pkg.go.dev/cuelang.org/go/cue#Runtime

+## Protobuf

+I started learning about CUE tonigh with the idea that I could avoid writing YAML and JSON Schema with the help of this.
+But to my surprise, CUE is trying to help me not write Protobuf (which I am not a fan of).